 As an academy we consider good behaviour and high standards of politeness and good manners from the whole community, to be an essential condition for effective teaching and learning to take place.
 It is a primary aim of our academy that every member of the academy community feels valued and respected, and that each person is treated fairly.
 We teach pupils to know the difference between right and wrong and to develop tolerance and understanding and expect parents to support this.
 This is modelled by staff working with the children in the academy and also through the curriculum including the PSHE curriculum (Personal, Social and Health Education) and the RSE curriculum.

 The Academy does not tolerate bullying of any kind.
 If we discover that an act of bullying has taken place, we act immediately to stop any further occurrences of such behaviour, working with both parties involved in the incident.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all pupils attend school free from fear.
+We actively train pupil anti-bulling ambassadors through the Diana Award.
 Our Anti-Bullying Policy can be found here

 The Academy has devised a Home-Academy agreement that is sent to all parents at the start of the academic year.
 We hope that all parents will support the academy in making sure that they and their children sign and support the Epworth Home-Academy Agreement.
 This details the obligations of academy staff, parents and children in ensuring all work together for the education of your child.
 The Principal, Mr Woolley, signs the agreement on behalf of the academy to make clear our commitment to you as parents.